pcafrica/hpc_for_data_science_2023-2024/notes/02/02-1-envs.md

 > [!TIP]
 > See also the pretty good [Python Packaging User Guide](https://packaging.python.org/en/latest/).

 [PIP](https://pip.pypa.io/en/stable/) is the Package Installer for Python that usually comes bundled with the interpreter.
-By default, it taps into the [Python Package Index (PyPI)](https://pypi.org/)—a repository to which *anyone* can submit a package: in fact, *you* will be asked to do this very soon!—but can also be used to install local packages (and their dependencies).
+By default, it taps into the [Cheeseshop](https://pypi.org/)[^cheese]—a repository to which *anyone* can submit a package: in fact, *you* will be asked to do this very soon!—but can also be used to install local packages (and their dependencies).

 The basic usage is
 - `pip install PACKAGE` and its dependencies.